guilda-dev/guilda-doc-en/docs/Reference/addController/NewController.md

 The controller class defines several functions that should be provided in a controller model for analysis.
 By inheriting the properties from the already defined controller class in GUILDA, newly created controllers will automatically have these functions.

 However, even though several functions are inherited from the controller class, still other functions are required to define the controller's algorithm.
-Such functions are added to the component class as abstract methods.
+Such functions should be added to the controller instance as abstract methods.

 Fore more information on the source code of the controller class, please refer to [Source Code Explanation](../../SourceCode/0TopPage.md).